Pacers vs. Bucks Player Props Betting Odds

 |3PM

-- Haliburton's 3.6 three-pointers made per game is 0.1 more than his over/under on Monday.
+- Haliburton's 3.5 three-pointers made per game is the same as his Wednesday over/under.

 Get Haliburton gear at Fanatics!